DKISTDC/dkist/docs/tutorial/6_downloading_data.md

 ## Setting up and using Globus

 We've seen how to search and download the ASDF metadata files with Fido.
-However, the actual data files are distributed using [Globus](https://www.globus.org/data-transfer) For the next portion of the workshop you will need to be running Globus Connect Personal, so follow the installation instructions for your platform [here](https://www.globus.org/globus-connect-personal) if you haven't already.
+However, the actual data files are distributed using [Globus](https://www.globus.org/data-transfer).
+For this chapter you will need to be running Globus Connect Personal, so follow the installation instructions for your platform [here](https://www.globus.org/globus-connect-personal) if you haven't already.
 During the setup, you will need to login to Globus.
 For this you can use your login for your institution, or alternatively you can login with Google or ORCID.